-Section 3 of the guidance provides best practices for conducting a risk assessment to determine the information system components that require authentication and access controls, the risks and current threats, and gaps in controls.
+Section 3 of the FFIEC standards provides best practices for conducting a risk assessment to determine the information system components that require authentication and access controls, the risks and current threats, and gaps in controls.

 Those familiar with the older FFIEC standards will notice that the general message remains unchanged: FFIEC experts support a layered security and a risk-based approach.
 The previous guidance, however, recommended adaptive authentication using browser fingerprints to mitigate risk.
 Today’s privacy concerns on the browser have made that approach ineffective.

 The previous publication also did not specifically call for MFA as part of layered security, although it did mention dual customer authentication as a possible control.
 The MFA recommendation in the latest FFIEC standards falls in line with the mandate in the EU’s Second Payment Services Directive (PSD2) for Strong Customer Authentication.
 However, while PSD2 regulations contain detailed guidelines for how MFA should be implemented, including the use of “separated software execution environments,” the FFIEC is more vague.

 More detail can be found if you dig into the footnotes of the latest FFIEC standards, which cite NIST standards SP 1800-17 and SP 800-63B as reference sources for implementers.
 The NIST standards offer detailed instructions for implementing passwordless MFA in accordance with the Fast IDentity Online (FIDO) Universal Second Factor (U2F) authentication specification.